iotaledger/introduction-docs/docs/tutorials/mainnet_hornet_node_k8s.md

 Two different kinds of Services are used in our blueprint:

-* A Node Port Service `hornet-rest` (declared by the `hornet-rest-service.yaml` manifest) that is just bound to the StatefulSet and the port `14265` of the Hornet Nodes.
+* A Node Port Service `hornet-rest` (declared by the `hornet-rest-service.yaml` manifest) that is bound to the StatefulSet and the port `14265` of the Hornet Nodes.
 Its purpose is to expose the REST API endpoint of the Hornet nodes.
 The endpoint Pods of such a Service are labeled as `app=hornet`.

 * One Node Port Service (`hornet-0`, `hornet-1`, ..., `hornet-n`) per Hornet Node, declared by the `hornet-service.yaml` manifest.
 These Node Port Services expose access to the individual dashboard and gossip and auto-peering endpoints of each node.
 Thus, it is *only bound to one and only one Hornet Node*.
 For this purpose, its configuration includes `externalTrafficPolicy` `local` and a selector named `statefulset.kubernetes.io/pod-name: hornet-set-x` where `x` corresponds to the Pod number of the Hornet Node the Service is bound.
 Under the hood, the one-click script takes care of creating as many Services of this type as needed.

 ### Ingress Controller `hornet-ingress`

 The Ingress Controller `hornet-ingress` is configured so that the `hornet-rest` Service can be externally load-balanced.
 There are two path mappings, `/api`, whose backend is the `hornet-rest` Service, and `/` whose backend is the dashboard of the `hornet-0` Service.
-The latter exists just for convenience reasons of this blueprint.
+The latter exists for convenience reasons of this blueprint.
 In the default configuration, the `kubernetes.io/ingress.class` is `nginx`, but you can override that for specific cloud environments (see below).

 ### ConfigMap and Secrets